wangxiang1230/SSTAP/README.md

 ## Feature and model weights coming soon...

 ## Prepare
-Generate labeled/unlabeled data (you can also use our file directly)
+Generate labeled/unlabeled data (you can also use our files directly)
 ```
 python gen_unlabel_videos.py
 ```